ThomasCms/hackathon1/README.md

 define('APP_DB_USER', 'your_db_user_wich_is_not_root');
 define('APP_DB_PWD', 'your_db_password');
 ```
-4. Import `simple-mvc.sql` in your SQL server,
-5. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
+4. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
 The option `-t` with `public` as parameter, mean your localhost will target the `/public` folder.
-6. Go to `localhost:8000` with your favorite browser.
+5. Go to `localhost:8000` with your favorite browser.
-7. From this starter kit, create your own web application.

-03/07/2018 @wildcodeschool.fr